azagoruyko/rigBuilder/README.md

 </a>
 </div>

-**RigBuilder** is a visual, node-based tool for building character and creature rigs—and related pipeline tools—in DCC applications.
+**RigBuilder** is a visual, module-based tool for building character and creature rigs—and related pipeline tools—in DCC applications.

 It is **not bound to any single host**: you can use it with **Maya** , **Blender**, or any other DCC that supports Python.
 Instead of wiring scripts by hand, you compose reusable modules in a graph, set parameters and connections in the UI, and run the pipeline with progress feedback and logging.